Robert Ellis (physicist): Career

 In 1988, Ellis began as head of experimental projects at PPPL, where he would work until his death in 1989.
-In this role, he was responsible for all all non-TFTR experimental work.
+In this role, he was responsible for all non-TFTR experimental work.

 Personal life

+Robert Ellis married fellow Tennessee State University professor Victoria Toms while they were both teaching there.
+Together they moved to New Jersey for his research job.

-Robert Ellis' son, Bob Ellis, is also a physicist.
+Robert Ellis's son, Bob Ellis, is also a physicist.
 Bob Ellis studied at Princeton University and the New Jersey Institute of Technology, and is currently chief engineer at the Princeton Plasma Physics Laboratory.
 The father and son duo briefly worked together in the PPPL in 1981, when Robert Ellis, Jr., headed the S-1 Spheromak and Bob Ellis worked on S-1 before moving to TFTR to work on diagnostics.

+Ellis died December 15, 1989, in Princeton, New Jersey, from kidney failure.

 Legacy

 Princeton University sponsors a fellowship honoring Robert A. Ellis that is awarded at the Princeton Plasma Physics Laboratory.